saleor/saleor-docs/docs/dashboard/configuration/pages.md

 **3. Search engine preview**

-Click _Edit&nbsp;Website&nbsp;SEO_ to fill out the following fields that will appear in web searchers:
+Click _Edit&nbsp;Website&nbsp;SEO_ to fill out the following fields that will appear in web searches:

 - Slug
 - Search engine title